University of Colorado

 Obs4MIPs (Observations for Model Intercomparisons Project) is an activity to make observational products more accessible for climate model intercomparisons via the same searchable distributed system used to serve and disseminate the rapidly expanding set of simulations made available for community research.

 A wide variety of observationally-based datasets are used for climate model evaluation.
 Obs4MIPs refers to a limited collection of documented datasets that have been organized according to the Coupled Model Intercomparison Project (CMIP) model output requirements and made available on the Earth System Grid Federation (ESGF).
-Most obs4MIPs datasets correspond to a field that is output in one or more of the CMIP5 experiments.
+Most obs4MIPs datasets correspond to a field that is output in one or more of the CMIP experiments.
 This technical alignment of observational products with climate model output can greatly facilitate model evaluation, development and research.
 Guidelines have also been developed for obs4MIPs product documentation that is of particular relevance for model evaluation.
 This effort was initiated with support from NASA and the U.S. Department of Energy (DOE) and has now expanded to include:1) contributions from a broader community including CFMIP-OBS and products that rely on a number of other agency’s (e.g. ESA, EUMETSAT, NOAA, JAXA) satellites, and 2) guidance and support from the WCRP Data Advisory Council.
-More than 80 documented datasets are currently accessible across 7 ESGF nodes with approximately 100 new contributions projected in 2017.
+More than 80 documented datasets are currently accessible across 7 ESGF nodes with approximately 100 new contributions projected in 2018 based on the response to the (now closed) Call for Datasets.
 To date, obs4MIPs only provides gridded products but protocols are being developed to enable inclusion of in-situ data.

 To summarize, products currently available via Obs4MIPs are:

-To get data - Please go to the Search Data box or Search With Options link to the right.
+To get data - Please go to the Search & Download Data box or More search options links above.

 A complete list of dasasets can be viewed via the Satellite Data Products link on the left.